k0H4ku/multi-webhook-spammer/README.md

 This script is meant to be used for educational purposes only.<br>
 I am not responsible if your account gets terminated from Discord.<br>
-I do not recommend anyone use this for malicious purposes.
+I do not recommend anyone use this for malicious purposes.<br>
+Please be kind enough to give credit to me. <3

 ###### Starting